PelionIoT/licensetool/README.md

 LicenseTool is a Python program that has two primary functions:

-1. Format the Yocto build produced `license.manifest` formatted file to CSV-formatted file.
+1. Format the Yocto build produced `license.manifest` formatted file to list or tabularly formatted file.
     - CSV aka Comma-Separated-Values -files are commonly accepted by many applications and libraries as a data format.
     - This way you can import the package license information for example to Excel for further analysis
 1. Take two Yocto build `license.manifest` files and create a CSV-formatted file that shows the changes between the two builds.